-With 5W20 oil, the lubricants are meant to flow decently at lower temperatures yet still provide protection when it is warmer out.
-This oil doesn’t just provide good cold-starting performance but also protection in the summer.
+With 5W20 oil, the lubricants are meant to flow decently at lower temperatures, yet still provide protection when it is warmer out.
+This oil doesn’t just provide good cold-starting performance, but also provides protection in the summer.

-The 5 stands for the lower viscosity at low temperatures.
-Plus, the 20 is the oil’s viscosity rating during warmer temperatures.
+The five stands for the lower viscosity at low temperatures.
+The 20 is the oil’s viscosity rating during warmer temperatures.

 5W20 Oil Benefits